sidhant007/sidhant007.github.io/_posts/2025-04-14-Hashing-when-you-want-chaos.md

 This two-part series explores how hashing is used beyond hashmaps - in settings where randomness and probabilistic reasoning are the real heroes.

-In this first part, we will see 2 examples where hashing is used to simulate uniformity, even when the input is highly structure or biased and helps in estimating the cardinality of sets (even when we can't list them explicitly)
+In this first part, we will see 2 examples where hashing is used to simulate uniformity, even when the input is highly structured or biased and helps in estimating the cardinality of sets (even when we can't list them explicitly)

 - LogLog: Here we are given a huge stream of numbers (think in the order of billions if not more), and we want to estimate the number of unique numbers in this stream (i.e. the cardinality of this set).
 The catch?
 You can’t store all the unique numbers in memory (assume big-data, so you don't have this much memory), so any typical leetcode solution of storing these in a hashmap or a binary search tree won't work.
 This is a very practical problem, popularly encountered in Redis[^1] (Example: keeping track of unique IPs visiting a website)

 - #SAT (ApproxMC): The well-known SAT problem looks as follows: given a boolean formula which is a AND of ORs (see $\phi(\overrightarrow{x})$ below), is there a way to assign values to the variables such that the formula evaluates to true?
 The problem is the most classical NP-Complete problem.
-Here, we discuss #SAT, i.e. counting the number of such satisfying assignments.
+Here, we'll discuss #SAT, i.e. counting the number of such satisfying assignments.
 Obviously this problem as it is, is quite hard (#P-Complete), but we will see how with a black-box (i.e. a SAT + XOR solver), we can estimate the number of satisfying assignments.

 $$ \phi(\overrightarrow{x}) = (x_1 \lor \neg x_2 \lor x_3) \land (\neg x_1 \lor x_2) \land (x_1 \lor x_3) $$